-Many organisations offer resources and other services to schools to aid them in their delivery of global learning.
+Many organisations offer resources and other services to schools in Northern Ireland to aid them in their delivery of global learning.
 Browse below to find out more about the great ways in which they can help.
-You can filter by the type of support required.
-If you choose 'resources', you can narrow your selection down further by chosing a topic, then click the organisation's 'resources' link to go straight through to where you can download relevant resources from their website.
-Happy browsing!
+You can filter by the specific type of support required.
+We hope you find exactly what you need!

 80:20 Educating and Acting for a Better World